Connect with us

 Coming off a disappointing loss to Littlestown last week, the Annville-Cleona Dutchmen had something to prove on Friday night.
 Despite missing starting quarterback Lane Peters, who was sidelined with a concussion, the Dutchmen showed no signs of slowing down as they rolled past Hamburg on the road, 42-0, to kick off Section 5 play.

 With sophomore John Ditzler taking over under center, Annville wasted no time setting the tone.
-Less than a minute into the game, Jon Moran pulled off a trick play, tossing a touchdown pass to James Garney.
+On their first offensive drive, Jon Moran pulled off a trick play, tossing a touchdown pass to James Garney.
 After Cian Soliday’s extra point, the Dutchmen had a quick 7-0 lead.

 The scoring spree continued in the first quarter.
 At the 6:40 mark, Hudson Sellers sprinted 45 yards to the end zone, and just four minutes later, Devon Englehart broke free for a 61-yard score.
 When Hamburg attempted to respond, Annville’s defense came up big, forcing a turnover that Maddox White recovered.
 By the end of the opening quarter, the Dutchmen were firmly in control with a 21-0 lead.